Almohad Caliphate: Architecture

 Along with the Almoravid period preceding it, the Almohad period is considered one of the most formative stages of Moroccan and Moorish architecture, establishing many of the forms and motifs that were refined in subsequent centuries.
-The main sites of Almohad architecture and art include Fes, Marrakesh, Rabat and Seville.
+The main sites of Almohad architecture and art include Fez, Marrakesh, Rabat and Seville.
 In general, Almohad architecture was built mostly in rammed earth and brick rather than stone.
 These two materials were relatively cheap, readily available at most sites, and already widely used in the preceding centuries.
 Almohad architects refined both the manufacturing process of these materials and their on-site assembly, making the execution of numerous and ambitious construction projects possible.
 According to scholar Felix Arnold, during the Almohad period "construction became an industry on a scale not seen since Roman times."

 Compared to the earlier Almoravid period and the Taifas or Caliphal period in al-Andalus, early Almohad architecture was much more restrained in its ornamentation, focusing its attention on overall architectural forms rather than on detailed surface decoration.
 In addition to continuing the integration of Moroccan and Andalusi artistic traditions, some currents in Almohad architecture may also reflect influences from Algeria and Tunisia (Ifriqiya).
 Some Almohad elements, such as polylobed arches, have their earliest precedents in Fatimid architecture in Ifriqiya and Egypt and had also appeared in Andalusi architecture such as the Aljaferia palace.
 In the Almohad period, this type of arch was further refined for decorative functions while horseshoe arches continued to be standard elsewhere.
 The decoration around mihrab arches inside mosques also evolved into richer and more monumental forms in the great ceremonial stone gates of Almohad architecture such as Bab Agnaou in Marrakesh and Bab Oudaia and Bab er-Rouah in Rabat.
 These gates employed varying decorative motifs arranged in concentric semi-circles around the arch of the gate, all of which was in turn framed inside an outer rectangular band with other motifs.
 This style remained evident in Marinid gateways (e.g. the main gate of Chellah) and in later Moroccan gateways.